 After meeting with a student for the very first time, the teacher will be prompted in their notifications to complete a short Initial Assessment for the student, like so:

 If the teacher isn’t sure of the student’s level at this point, the teacher can mark it as “Not Set” and can always change it later in future progress reports.

 Next, the teacher will be prompted to write a short Learning Plan:

 The object is to have a starting point and provide a bit of a structure for the student so they know what the teacher plans to focus on.

 And finally, on the last screen, the teacher will create a simple Study Plan:

 The study plan gives students an idea of much time they’ll need to dedicate to studying and learning in order to achieve their goals.

-4. Progress Report
+4. Lesson Report